 ICFP: Spinning plates and trying to square the circle

 The process will be explained using quantities which lend themselves to benchmarking and target setting.
 The overall aim is to present a process linking finances and curriculum in a way which ensures you can optimise activity in the context of the funding you receive.
 Templates will be provided for delegates to adapt to their own situation.
+There will also be the opportunity to ask questions and share ideas with other attendees.

 Data from typical school situations will be synthesised into three finance, two curriculum and two summative parameters, all of which can be considered as levers, benchmarks or targets depending upon the approach taken by the school in question.
 Together, these will show the extent to which a school is in surplus or deficit and hence its capacity to manage future financial pressures.
-Additional concepts include the idea of the limiting values for these parameters to clearly define the location of the financial cliff edge and the tracking of the financial trend.
+Additional concepts will be the idea of the limiting values for these parameters to clearly define the location of the financial cliff edge and the tracking of the financial trend.

 Variations in the approach most likely to be used in different schools will be explained and the potential for a crossover of ideas and approaches will be considered.